9 Herbs that Grow Without Sunlight | Herbs that Like Shade

 Size: 2-3 feet

-If you love French food, you should know that tarragon is one of the four ingredients of classic french seasoning mix Fines Herbes that also includes parsley, chives, and chervil.
+If you love French food, you should know that Tarragon is one of the four ingredients in the classic French seasoning mix Fines Herbes, which also includes parsley, chives, and chervil.

 Growing Tips